 71114.05-03 INSPECTION GUIDANCE

 The primary focus of this inspection is to evaluate the efficacy of a licensee’s ability to identify and correct EP weaknesses.
+Corrective action areas covered under other baseline inspection procedure attachments need not be included in this attachment.

-03.01 Review SLicenseeCAP Documentation.
+03.01 Review a Sample of the Licensee’s CAP Documentation.

-Review .
+Review a sample of documentation from the following areas to ensure weaknesses are being captured and CAP inputs are being appropriately classified/prioritized.

 EP CAP.